-9. Right-to-use lease asset and Lease note payable
+Right-of-use lease asset and lease note payable

 On July 1, 2022, the School entered into a lease agreement with WBCMT 2007-C31 Winkler Avenue, LLC (Landlord) for the use of building facilities through July 31, 2025.
-Adhering to the requirements of GASB 87, the School recorded the following right-to-use lease asset, related amortization expense and lease note payable liability by restating prior year financial statements.
-Balances related to the right-to-use lease asset and lease note payable at June 30, 2023 are as follows:
+Adhering to the requirements of GASB 87, the School recorded the following right-of-use lease asset, related amortization expense and lease note payable liability by restating prior year financial statements.
+It is the intent of the School to renew the lease for an additional two years through July 31, 2027.
+Balances related to the right-of-use lease asset and lease note payable were adjusted to reflect the extension as of June 30, 2024 as follows:

+Right-of-use lease asset \$ 400,088

+Accumulated amortization (157,412)

-Right-to-use lease asset Accumulated amortization \$ 235 , 406 (76,348) Right-to-use asset, net \$ 159,058
+Right-of-use asset, net \$ 242,676

-Information regarding the School's lease note payable during the year ended June 30, 2023 is as follows:
+Information regarding the School's lease note payable during the year ended June 30, 2024 is as follows:

-Lease note payable - beginning of year Principal payments \$ 235,406 (69,959) Lease note payable - end of year \$ 165,447
+Lease note payable - beginning of year \$ 165,447

+Exercise of 2-year option - principal 169,697

+FY24 principal payments (73,152)

+,

+Lease note payable - end of year \$ 261,992

-Interest expense related to the amortization of the lease note payable is \$7,168 for FY23 and is included as debt service after income from operations.
-Amortization of the right-to-use asset was calculated on a straight-line basis, charged to governmental activities and included within the operation of plant.
+Interest expense related to the amortization of the lease note payable is \$12,548 for FY24 and is included as interest expense as part of administrative expenses.
+Amortization of the right-of-use asset was calculated on a straight-line basis, charged to governmental activities and included within the operation of plant.